rtaibah/jekyll-blog/_posts/blog/2009-11-20-chrome-os-will-google-finally-bring-linux-to-the-desktop.md

 title: 'Chrome OS: Will Google Finally Bring Linux to The Desktop?'
 author: rami
 layout: historical-blog
-permalink: /2009/11/20/chrome-os-will-google-finally-bring-linux-to-the-desktop/
 category: [Blog]
 tags: [linux, google, internet-history]
-summary: "Maybe.
-Maybe not.
-Though I have concerns of Google owning everything now.
-Imagine this project succeeds and millions upon millions have their data in Google&#8217;s cloud.
-They already have a huge amount of data on most of us, throw in all my activity on an OS, and you got a new and very frightening hegemony."

 ---